USHSTA Executive Director

 Clinician, Northside (Atlanta) Hospital Breast Cancer fundraisers

 He has written for Golf Pro magazine and has produced the video, Teaching Golf Lessons That Last©, a companion to an instructional booklet of the same name, in conjunction with the USGTF.
-Steve has written Practice Like You Play©, a booklet for recreational, scholastic and competitive golfers, and is currently in post-production with a video of the same name.
+Steve has written Practice Like You Play©, a booklet for recreational, scholastic and competitive golfers.

 He has written many golf articles for consumers for websites such as Golfsmith, LIVESTRONG, Youthletic and the Arizona Republic‘s Healthy Living website.

-Steve has written more than 8,0000 articles for newspapers, magazines, newsletters and websites throughout the world.
+Steve has published more than 8,0000 pieces of content (articles, blog posts, infographics) in newspapers, magazines, newsletters and websites throughout the world.
 He is one of the world’s leading tennis sport science journalists (because no one else wants to do it!) and keeps busy writing for major media companies, content brokers and brands.

 He has a Master of Science Degree in Journalism/Magazine Publishing from Northwestern University’s Medill School of Journalism, a Bachelor of Arts Degree in Journalism/Advertising from Northern Illinois University, with a minor in English, and Associate of Arts from the College of DuPage, which he finished in one year.